New York City Showroom

 169 Hudson Street, the former warehouse for the builders of the Brooklyn Bridge

-In 2013 Elizabeth Goldfeder started Reflectel, the Ultimate Mirror TV company.
+In 2013 Elizabeth Goldfeder started Reflectel, the Ultimate Mirror Television company.
 Reflectel TV Mirrors has grown exponentially and they can now be seen at Bloomingdales 59th Street, in all luxury suites at The Baccarat Hotel, Crestron Electronics in the D+D Building and gracing important residential interiors across the country.
 The Tribeca facility on Hudson Street remains the only such framing manufacturing space combined with a showroom in Manhattan.

 In 2020 Elizabeth Goldfeder, our Founder was honored to become a Tribeca Luminary bestowed by The Tribeca Alliance.
 This amazing small non-profit helps nurture the relationships between the small business community and the amazing neighbors that make Downtown Manhattan such an incredible place to live and work!